nasa-gibs/onearth/doc/deployment.md

 `build.sh` from the source root.

 To run all of the OnEarth Docker containers, execute:
 `run.sh` from the source root.
-If SSL is desired for production environments, execute: `run.sh "true"`
+If SSL is desired for production environments, execute: `run.sh "true" $SERVER_NAME`

 ## Container Startup Process